Meeting your dog's dietary needs doesn't have to mean constant trips to the store.

 Recipe courtesy of Irresistible Pets.

-With only 5 ingredients and 25 minutes of baking time, it’s easy to make these treats as often as necessary.
-Plus, you’re able to use cookie cutters to cut them into different shapes which will provide endless possibilities for themed treats!
+With only five ingredients and 25 minutes of baking time, it's easy to make these treats as often as necessary.
+Plus, you're able to use cookie cutters to cut the homemade dog biscuits into different shapes, like this bone-shaped cookie, which will provide endless possibilities for themed treats!

 3 c whole wheat flour